Previous dayMarch 16, 2026Next day

 79.5 km---✓ ReviewedUSGS →

-March 16, 2026 brought a magnitude 2.4 earthquake 87 km E of Akutan, Alaska, logged at 18:28 UTC.
-At a depth of 79.5 km, the event was intermediate depth.
+A magnitude 2.4 earthquake was recorded 87 km E of Akutan, Alaska on March 16, 2026 at 18:28 UTC.
+This was a intermediate depth earthquake, focused at 79.5 km depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-The epicenter is at 54.234°, -164.448°.
+Coordinates: 54.234°, -164.448°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-16